c2pa-org/softbinding-algorithm-list/README.md

 C2PA's Technical Working Group may also decide to remove malicious or non-conformant entries from the list of approved soft binding algorithms.

-- The entry has to comply with the [schema](softbinding-algorithm-list-schema.json) and include all the mandatory fields.
 For a PR (new entry or update) to be approved the following criteria are important:
 - The entry has to conform with the [schema](softbinding-algorithm-list-schema.json) and include all the mandatory fields.
 - The entry should not be malicious (e.g., spam) or harmful.